izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     > The ```CREATE TABLE``` command creates a new table in a relational database.

-2. Click the refresh button to see your new table under your database in the schema pane:
+2. Click the refresh button to see your new table under your database in the schema pane.

     !!! success
         ![CreateTable](images/CreateTable.jpg)